Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/data-backfill-guide.md

 As a result, users are double counted.
 Because Amplitude can't delete data after it's recorded, you may have to create a new project to prevent data issues.
 - Amplitude uses the Device ID and User ID fields to compute the Amplitude ID.
 Learn more in the [Help Center](https://help.amplitude.com/hc/en-us/articles/115003135607).
 - Events in the backfill count toward your monthly event volume.

+## Limits

+There are a few different limits to keep in mind when backfilling data.

-- There is a ingestion daily limit of 500K events per device ID (and per user ID) for a project, to protect Amplitude from event spam.
+- **Daily limit**: There is a ingestion daily limit of 500K events per device ID (and per user ID) for a project, to protect Amplitude from event spam.
 This limit has a 24 hours rolling window of 1 hour intervals.
 This means that at any given time, a particular user or device can only send 500K events in the last 24 hours.
 If you hit this limit, you get `exceeded_daily_quota_users` or `exceeded_daily_quota_devices` in the response.
+See the [Batch Event Upload](../apis/batch-event-upload-api/#daily-limit) for more information.
+- **Batch limit**: There is an upload limit of 100 batches per second and 1000 events per second.
+You can batch events into an upload but Amplitude recommends not sending more than 10 events per batch.
+Amplitude throttles your upload if you send more than 10 events per second for a single device ID.
+See [Batch Event Upload](../apis/batch-event-upload-api/#code-429-explained) for more information about throttling.
+However, to avoid overloading your ingestion workers, Amplitude recommends limiting backfill event upload to 300 events per second per device ID.
+It's possible for backfills to exceed 300 events per second if you iterate through historical data and send data as fast as possible in parallel.

 ## Backfill best practices

 - Review the documentation for the [Batch API](../analytics/apis/batch-event-upload-api.md).
 If you exported historical data using the Export API and want use the data to backfill, note that the fields exported aren't in the same format as the fields needed for import.
 For example, the Export API uses `$insert_id` while HTTP and Batch APIs use the format `insert_id` without the `$`).
 - Understand which fields you want to send and map your historical data to Amplitude fields.
 Amplitude strongly recommends that you use the `insert_id` field to deduplicate events.
 - Because there is no way to undo an import, create a test project in Amplitude to send sample data from your backfill.
 Do several tests with a few days worth of data in an Amplitude test project before the final upload to the production project.
-- Limit your upload to 100 batches per second and 1000 events per second.
-You can batch events into an upload but Amplitude recommends not sending more than 10 events per batch.
-Amplitude throttles your upload if you send more than 10 events per second for a single device ID.
-See [Batch Event Upload](../analytics/apis/batch-event-upload-api#code-429-explained) for more information about throttling.

 This is Amplitude's recommendation for backfilling large amounts of data: